rahul20805/traintraffic-ai-control/README.md

    pnpm dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) to view your new AI chatbot application.
+4. Open [http://localhost:3000](http://localhost:3000) to view  AI capplication.

 ## Authors

-This repository is maintained by the [Vercel](https://vercel.com) team and community contributors.
+This repository is maintained by the Ayratech SIH team and community contributors.

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality or fix bugs.